 From the back side of Deck Panel B (marked ‘U3-09’), fit these Escape Pod Covers into the matching openings, as shown.

-These Escape Pod Covers are somewhat trapezoidal, so they should be only be inserted the correct way.
+These Escape Pod Covers are trapezoidal, so they should only be inserted the correct way with the wider ends towards the window openings.
 Also, these covers have small ‘nubs’ around the edges of them so they can be pressed firmly into place and they kind of hold themselves there:

 If you want to, you can remove all of the windows from the sprues here.
 I just went in smaller batches so I would not lose any of them.